psword/arduino-ide/Water Quality Measuring Project/Readme.md

   - Use machine vision to enhance the concept of measuring turbidity
   - Implement machine learning to predict based on the small changes between photos
   - This (machine vision with turbidity tube) could be a separate physical unit
+  - Measure depth of sight from surface down (if this is possible)

 ### :pencil:Project Folders